 These candidates will typically have a pre-existing medical condition preventing them from qualifying for a fully underwritten term or whole life insurance policy.

-Since most final expense life insurance and burial life insurance policies ask very few underwriting questions, clients that aren’t able to find coverage elsewhere will be able to obtain coverage.
+Since most applications for final expense life insurance policies ask very few underwriting questions; so that clients who aren’t able to find coverage elsewhere will be able to obtain coverage.

 We work with top rated carriers offering a wide range of simplified issue or final expense insurance.

-The pros and cons of cash value burial insurance and final expense insurance vary.
+The pros and cons of cash value final expense life insurance vary.